How To Renew Philippine Passport: An Ultimate Guide

 After reading them, tick the box that says “I Agree” and then click the “Proceed to Payment” button.

-3. Pay the Philippine passport fee at select ePayment channels.
+2. Pay the Philippine Passport Fee at Select ePayment Channels

 Thanks to the ePayment process launched by the DFA, all applicants can now pay the passport processing fee BEFORE going to the DFA.

 Note that this is not optional.
-All applicants are required to submit the payments through the ePayment channels, not directly to the DFA office like we used to do.
+All applicants are required to submit the payments through the ePayment channels, not directly to the DFA office like it used to be.

 After clicking “Proceed to Payment” (see the previous step), you will be taken to the newly launched Philippine passport ePayment portal.